 For example, it is common–and sometimes advisable–to ask the IRS auditor to waive this penalty in exchange for agreeing to pay tax on another item.
 This trading of the penalty for tax can save you money in some situations.

-Does accuracy-related penalty qualify for first-time abatement?
+Does an accuracy-related penalty qualify for a first-time abatement?

 No. The IRS first time abate policy does not work for this penalty.
 The IRS only applies this policy for taxpayers who have penalties that are based on acts that do not involve the calculation of tax on a return, such as the failure to file and failure to pay penalties.
 The act of not timely paying or filing qualify for this policy.
 The act of understating tax on a return does not.

-How to get accuracy-related penalty abated?
+How to get accuracy-related penalties abated?

 You can get accuracy-related penalties removed by showing that there is no understatement or that it is below the minimum tax threshold of $5,000 (or $10,000 in the case of a corporation).